bootstrapworld/curriculum/lessons/Algebra2/exploring-linear-models/langs/en-us/slides.md

 {layout="Launch"}
 # Fitting Linear Models

-In Pyret, make a scatter plot showing the the relationship between `college-or-higher` and `median-household-income`.
+In Pyret, make a scatter plot showing the the relationship between `college-or-higher` and `median-income`.

 <!--